mbretter/go-mongodb/README.md

 The provided connector interface can easily be mocked using [mockery](https://github.com/vektra/mockery).

-Additionaly this package provides some datatypes, like UUID, ObjectId, NullString, nullable numbers and a datatype for storing binary data.
+Additionally, this package provides some datatypes, like UUID, ObjectId, NullString, nullable numbers and a datatype for storing binary data.

 ## Connector